Paul Jones (wrestler): Championship reigns (1973–1982)

-After the NWA United States Heavyweight Championship (Mid-Atlantic version) was vacated when Johnny Valentine was injured in a plane crash, Jones competed in a one-night tournament on November 9, 1975 to crown a new champion, winning four bouts before losing to Terry Funk in the final.
+After the NWA United States Heavyweight Championship (Mid-Atlantic version) was vacated when Johnny Valentine was injured in a plane crash, Jones competed in a one-night tournament on November 9, 1975, to crown a new champion, winning four bouts before losing to Terry Funk in the final.
 Jones defeated Funk for the championship in a rematch held later that month.
 He went on to trade the championship with Blackjack Mulligan, holding it on a total of three occasions before his final reign ended in December 1976.

 In 1975, Jones began teaming with Ricky Steamboat.
 They held the NWA World Tag Team Championship (Mid-Atlantic version) on one occasion and the NWA Mid-Atlantic Tag Team Championship on three occasions.
 Their alliance ended in December 1978 when Jones attacked Steamboat at the end of a battle royal, turning heel.

 In 1977, Jones wrestled for Georgia Championship Wrestling for several months, feuding with Dick Slater and briefly holding the NWA Georgia Heavyweight Championship.
 From 1979 to 1984, he appeared sporadically with Maple Leaf Wrestling in Ontario, Canada.

-After turning heel, Jones formed a new alliance with Baron von Raschke (whom Jones had had a brief feud with prior), with the duo winning the NWA World Tag Team Championship (Mid-Atlantic version) twice in 1979 and feuding with tag teams such as Flair and Mulligan and Jay Youngblood and Steamboat.
+After turning heel, Jones formed a new alliance with Baron von Raschke (with whom Jones had previously briefly feuded), with the duo winning the NWA World Tag Team Championship (Mid-Atlantic version) twice in 1979 and feuding with tag teams such as Flair and Mulligan and Jay Youngblood and Steamboat.
 The team ended when Jones turned on von Raschke.
 Jones subsequently began teaming with The Masked Superstar (another former foe), winning the NWA World Tag Team Championship (Mid-Atlantic version) again in 1980 and 1981.

 In 1982, Sir Oliver Humperdink began managing Jones.
 He held the NWA Mid-Atlantic Heavyweight Championship twice more in 1982, trading the championship with Jack Brisco.